cpb-/yocto-cooker/README.md

 It also contains custom lines to be written into the `local.conf` file and which layers have to be included.

-With the help of a _menu_ a reproducible build can achieved.
-Menu-files are files written in JSON and cna thus be stored anywhere.
+With the help of a _menu_ a reproducible build can be achieved.
+Menu-files are files written in JSON and can thus be stored anywhere.

 `chef` can also call directly `bitbake` to run the build.